- Internet Banking

 In January, 1939, C.C.
 Gilbert was elected president of The Bank of LaFayette, a position he held until his death in 1953.
 He was followed as bank president by his sons Bob D. Gilbert and Charles M. Gilbert.
 C.C.'s grandson, Dave Gilbert, is Chairman of the Board and CEO of the bank today.
 Another grandson, Henry Gilbert, is president of the bank.

 Today the Bank of LaFayette still occupies the same building that was built in 1908.
-Adjacent buildings have been aquired and remodeled in the subsequent years to serve the growing needs of our customers.
+Adjacent buildings have been acquired and remodeled in the subsequent years to serve the growing needs of our customers.
 The bank has now expanded to cover the entire city block!

 Main Office Today